BSc (Hons) Biomedical Science

 While both degrees are accredited by the Institute of Biomedical Science (IBMS), (essential if you want to work in the NHS), the Applied route is also approved by the Health and Care Professions Council (HCPC).

 Many of our graduates take the biomedical scientist career path.
 This means after gaining a Specialist Skills Diploma, you could be become a Specialist Biomedical Scientist.
-Ultimately this could lead to a role as a Specialised Consultant.
+Ultimately this can lead to a role as a Specialised Consultant.

 Undergraduate Open Days